civol/HDLRuby/README.md

 end
 ```

-Please notice, that in the code above, the left value has been cast to a plain bit-vector to avoid the infinite recursive call of the `*` operator.
+__Note:__ In the example above, `left` is explicitly cast to a plain signed bit-vector to prevent infinite recursive calls to the overloaded * operator.

+__Overloading with Generic Types__

-Operators can also be overloaded with generic types.
-However, in such a case, the generic argument must also be present in the list of arguments of the overloaded operators.
+Operators can also be overloaded for generic types.
+In this case, the generic parameters must be included in the block parameters of the overloaded operator.

-For instance, let us consider the following fixed-point type of variable width (whose decimal point is set at half of its bit range):
+For example, consider a generic fixed-point type where the decimal point is set at half the bit width:

 ```ruby
 typedef(:fixed) do |width|